-If you’re feeling doubt, frustration, defeat and failure over any aspect of your creator’s journey, that’s actually a good thing, because it’s perfectly normal.
+If you’re feeling doubt, frustration, failure and no motivation to do anything, that’s perfectly normal.
 Take it as a sign to rest… to take a break… to take a day or two off and play if you need to.

 Once refreshed, you’ll be very ready to dive back into creating.